hashonetech/media-gallery/README.md

 # media-gallery
-Media gallery module used to Select Single or Multiple Photo, Video or Both, Capture Photo or Video and also allow to select photo or video from Google Photos application.
+Media gallery module used to Select Single or Multiple Photo, Video or Both, Capture Photo and Video and also allow to select photo and video from Google Photos application.
+With gallery module integrated [Photo Crop](https://github.com/hashonetech/crop-module) feature, to allow crop photo in various ratio and shape size.

 ### Features
 <!--ts-->
 * Select Single Photo, Video or Both
-* Capture Photo or Video
+* Capture Photo and Video
-* Allow to select Photo or Video from Google Photos
+* Allow to select Photo and Video from Google Photos
-* Integration of Photo Crop with various ratio and shape selection
+* Integration of [Photo Crop](https://github.com/hashonetech/crop-module) with various ratio and shape size
 * Support to navigate from module to other screen
 * Video Selection validation limits
     * Bytes size
     * Duration
     * Resolution
-* Supported Multiple languages
+* Supported Multiple languages including RTL languages
 * Dynamic UI theme, resources and Color changes
 <!--ts-->